The 48-Hour International Blur: Why Americans are Trading Sleep for Stamps in 2026 - Best places to travel in 2026

 The Saturday Morning "Snap-To"

-The secret to the 48-hour trip isn't seeing everything; it’s seeing one thing deeply.
-By 10:00 AM Saturday, you should be at Mercado MedellÃn.
+The trick of the 48-hour journey isn’t in trying to see everything; it’s in seeing one thing very well.
+At 10:00 AM on Saturday, you ought to be at Mercado Medellín.

 The Local Lens: Lucha Libre